-EXT4 is a proprietary file system for Linux, and Windows cannot directly read or detect partitions or devices in EXT4 format.
-This is because the EXT format is entered into a log file system that Windows has not yet fully implemented.
-If you want to write to an EXT4 partition or drive on Windows, you can only convert a USB or SD card to NTFS or FAT format.
+EXT4 is a file system used by Linux, but Windows can't directly read or write to it.
+This is because the EXT4 format is not fully supported by Windows, which means you can't access or write to an EXT4 partition or drive on Windows.
+However, you can convert a USB or SD card from EXT4 to NTFS or FAT format, allowing you to write to it on Windows.

 1. Use Linux VM under Windows.

-The first method is more complicated.
-The third-party tool is a much faster and simpler way.
+The first method is more complicated, while the third-party tool is a faster and simpler way to achieve the same result.

-Qiling Disk Master Free has strong compatibility with file systems on Mac, Windows, and Linux.
-You can view EXT4 drives on it and convert EXT4 to NTFS or FAT format and vice versa.
+Qiling Disk Master Free has strong compatibility with file systems on Mac, Windows, and Linux, allowing you to view and convert EXT4 drives to NTFS or FAT format and vice versa.

 Step 1.
 Launch Qiling Disk Master and locate the EXT4 partition.